 Cash and Cash Equivalents.
-We held \$621 million and \$1.5 billion in cash and cash equivalents as of December 31, 2017 and 2016, respectively.
+We held \$330 million and \$1.3 billion in cash and cash equivalents as of December 31, 2017 and 2016, respectively.

 Operating Activities.
-Net cash provided by operating activities increased \$3.9 billion during the year ended December 31, 2017 compared to the year ended December 31, 2016, primarily due to an increase in Adjusted EBITDA of \$4.7 billion offset by an increase in cash paid for interest, net of \$761 million as a result of the Transactions and long-term debt issued for general corporate purposes including stock buybacks.
+Net cash provided by operating activities increased \$2.8 billion during the year ended December 31, 2017 compared to the year ended December 31, 2016, primarily due to an increase in Adjusted EBITDA of \$4.7 billion offset by an increase in cash paid for interest, net of \$1.2 billion as a result of the Transactions and long-term debt issued for general corporate purposes including distributions to our parent companies for stock buybacks as well as changes in operating assets and liabilities, excluding the change in accrued interest, that provided \$595 million less cash during the year ended December 31, 2017.

-Net cash provided by operating activities increased \$5.7 billion during the year ended December 31, 2016 compared to the year ended December 31, 2015, primarily due to an increase in Adjusted EBITDA of \$7.2 billion offset by an increase in cash paid for interest, net of \$1.6 billion primarily as a result of the Transactions.
+Net cash provided by operating activities increased \$6.2 billion during the year ended December 31, 2016 compared to the year ended December 31, 2015, primarily due to an increase in Adjusted EBITDA of \$7.2 billion offset by an increase in cash paid for interest, net of \$1.4 billion primarily as a result of the Transactions.